 Staff will need to have the following information to hand:

-- Details of their expected pay and working hours (relative to the full-time equivalent for your role) for the 2022/23 scheme year.
+- Details of their expected pay and working hours (relative to the full-time equivalent for their role) for the 2023/24 scheme year.

 - Correspondence regarding any additional pension they may have purchased.